-- Ventricular septation is completed by closure of the interventricular communication (foramen) around the end of week 7, as the bulbar ridges fuse with the endocardial cushions. - Fusion of the bulbar ridges and the endocardial cushions forms the membranous portion of the interventricular septum.
+- Ventricular septation is completed by closure of the interventricular communication (foramen) around the end of week 7, as the bulbar ridges fuse with the endocardial cushions. - Fusion of the bulbar ridges and the endocardial cushions forms the membranous portion of the interventricular septum. - When partition of the truncus arteriosus is almost complete primordia of the semilunar valves become visible as small tubercles.
+Recent evidence shows that neural crest cells contribute to formation of these valves.

-5. Development of valves
+Development of semilunar valves